Reetryyy/nextcloud-stack/README.md

 ## 🧐 About <a name = "about"></a>

-I'm putting together this project as I go, currently you will see softwares in this repo, which I needed to setup, in feature I might add few more, adjust instalaltion process and so on.
+I'm putting together this project as I go, currently, you will see the software in this repo, which I needed to set up, in a feature I might add few more, adjust the installation process, and so on.

 ## 🏁 Getting Started <a name = "getting_started"></a>